-Clinton's replacement, Senator John Kerry, is to be sworn in in a private ceremony Friday.
-He will become the Obama Administraton's second secretary of state.
+Clinton's replacement, Senator John Kerry, was sworn in at a private ceremony Friday, becoming the Obama Administration's second secretary of state.

 Although Clinton has not confirmed her intention to run again for president, there is widespread speculation that she will be a candidate in 2016, just as she was in 2008, when she eventually lost the Democratic nomination to Barack Obama.